 It generally costs between $50 and $150 to repair a cracked or chipped windshield, but it could cost less in some cases.
 Usually, the smaller the crack or chip, the cheaper it will be to repair.

-The bottom line is that even without insurance, windshield repair or replacement should be pretty affordable.
+Even without insurance, windshield repair or replacement should be pretty affordable.
 But if you do have insurance, it’s possible that you may not have to pay anything at all.
 Many insurers offer $0 or low deductible glass claims as part of comprehensive coverage.